 PLNU’s DPD program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606, (312) 899-5400.
 ACEND has established Standards of Education which accredited programs must meet and include knowledge, skill and competency requirements.

 State authorization is a formal determination by a state that PLNU is approved to conduct activities regulated by that state.
 PLNU is not required to obtain state authorization in every state, and the university has opted at this time not to seek authorization in some states.
 Additionally, PLNU meets the criteria for exemption from authorization in certain states.

-At this time, PLNU does not have authorization in Alabama, Arkansas, Delaware, District of Columbia, Georgia, Maryland, Massachusetts, Michigan, Minnesota, New Mexico, New York, Rhode Island, and Wisconsin, which means residents of these states cannot enroll in any PLNU online program or course.
+At this time, PLNU does not have authorization in Alabama, Arkansas, Connecticut, Delaware, District of Columbia, Georgia, Maryland, Massachusetts, Michigan, Minnesota, New Mexico, New York, Rhode Island, and Wisconsin, which means residents of these states cannot enroll in any PLNU online program or course.

 Authorizations in specific states may change periodically.
 PLNU recommends individuals contact PLNU admissions at (800) 733-7770 for the latest information.

 Professional Licensure or Certification